If I don’t have a lot of money, do I still need an Estate Plan?

 Why does an Estate Plan include a Trust and a Will?

-If you have a question, chances are someone else has the same question.
-Submit the question via the 'Contact Us' page and we will respond directly to you and post the question so others may benefit from the answer.
+If you have a question, please submit the question via the ‘Contact Us’ page.
+We’ll respond directly to you and post the question so others may benefit from the answer.